Col de la Loze

 The Col de la Loze is a mountain pass in the French Alps, with an elevation of 2304 m.
 A path up the mountain was opened in May 2019, and is the seventh-highest mountain pass in France.
-The ascent featured in the 2020 Tour de France, as well as in the 2019 Tour de l'Avenir.
+The ascent featured in the 2020, 2023, and 2025 Tours de France, as well as in the 2019 Tour de l'Avenir.

 Geography

 Col de la Loze is in Les Trois Vallées, at an elevation of 2304 m.
 From Col de la Loze, one can ski to the nearby La Tania, and Le Praz.
 By chairlift, one can get from Col de la Loze to Courchevel and Méribel, and by button lift, one can get to La Tania.
 From Col de la Loze, one can also cycle to Lac Bleu.

 A path up the Col de la Loze was built in 2018 and was officially opened on 12 May 2019.
 On the official opening day, there was still snow on the mountain, and it was the first French mountain pass to be cleared of snow.
 Motor vehicles are not permitted on the path.
 The path is paved on the side toward Courchevel.
 The path links Col de la Loze to Courchevel, and in 2020 was paved on the side to Méribel.
 There are future plans to continue the path to Val Thorens.
 It is the seventh-highest mountain pass in France, and the third-highest mountain pass in the Savoie region.